docs

 Total payment (BPR02) = Sum of all CLP04 claim paid amounts — Sum of all PLB adjustment amounts

-The sign convention on PLB catches a lot of teams off guard.
-A positive PLB amount reduces the check total — it means the payer took money back (recoupment, withhold, IRS levy).
-A negative PLB amount increases the check total — it means the payer added money outside any specific claim (forwarded balance, interest).
-A billing team reading PLB03 as a straightforward dollar amount without accounting for sign will mis-reconcile systematically.
+The PLB sign convention drives most balance failures.
+A positive PLB amount reduces the check total: the payer took money back (recoupment, withhold, IRS levy).
+A negative PLB amount increases the check total: the payer added money outside any specific claim (forwarded balance, interest).
+Read PLB03 as a plain dollar amount without accounting for sign and you mis-reconcile systematically.

-BPR reconciliation also catches the case where a payer sends one ERA file covering multiple provider groups but with a single BPR total.
-When the payee NM1 loop applies to only part of the file, the BPR total will not reconcile against only the CLP records for that provider group, and a posting system that does not model multi-provider-group ERAs will fail this check.
-Payer companion guides specify whether their 835 implementation uses a single BPR per provider group or a single BPR for the entire file.
+BPR reconciliation also catches the case where a payer sends one ERA covering multiple provider groups under a single BPR total.
+When the payee NM1 loop applies to only part of the file, the BPR total will not reconcile against that provider group's CLP records alone, and a system that does not model multi-provider-group ERAs fails the check.
+Payer companion guides specify whether their 835 uses one BPR per provider group or one for the entire file.

-The practical test for any billing system: load a real 835 file from a commercial payer, confirm that the file-level balance check runs and reports pass or fail before any CLP-level posting decisions are made, and verify that the system surfaces the failure as a human-reviewable exception rather than silently skipping the check.
+The practical test for any billing system: load a real 835 from a commercial payer, confirm the file-level balance check runs and reports pass or fail before any CLP-level decision, and verify a failure surfaces as a human-reviewable exception rather than getting skipped.

 PLB segments: the recoupments, advances, and adjustments hidden in the ERA footer

-PLB segments appear at the end of the 835 transaction, after all CLP and SVC loops have closed.
-They carry financial adjustments at the provider level rather than the claim level.
-A billing system that parses only the CLP loops and ignores PLB will post the claim-level data accurately but will reconcile against a BPR total that it cannot explain.
-That unreconciled difference — the PLB total — often sits in a suspense account or gets force-balanced in ways that corrupt the ledger.
+PLB segments appear at the end of the 835 transaction, after all CLP and SVC loops have closed, and carry financial adjustments at the provider level rather than the claim level.
+A system that parses only the CLP loops posts the claim-level data accurately but reconciles against a BPR total it cannot explain.
+That unexplained difference, the PLB total, ends up in a suspense account or gets force-balanced in ways that corrupt the ledger.

 X12 maintains the full list of PLB provider adjustment reason codes.
 The codes that billing teams see most often: